dport96/ITM352/morea/080.flow-control-II/experience-conditionals-loops.md

     <tr><td>4</td><td>Samsung</td></tr>
     <tr><td>5</td><td>Blackberry</td></tr>
 </table>

+**TIP:** Inspect the HTML for the table above.
+It will show you what HTML to use!

 Explain why this is probably a better way to generate the table this way rather than repeated copies of the table rows:
 ```